stklcode/statify-blacklist/README.md

 ### Does live filtering impact performance? ###
 Yes, but probalby not noticeable.
 Checking a single referer string against a (usually small) list should be neglectible compared to the total loading procedure.
-If this still is an issue for you, consider deactivating the filter and only run the one-time-cleanup.
+If this still is an issue for you, consider deactivating the filter and only run the one-time-cleanup or activate the cron job.

 ### Is any personal data collected? ###
 No. The privacy policy of _Statify_ is untouched.
 Data is only processed, not stored or exposed to anyone.